-To rewire knob and tube, holes in walls and ceilings must be made to route new wiring around the house.
-Our electricians pride themselves in planning ahead, and making the fewest holes possible.
-Each of our electricians is highly skilled at fishing wires in the most proficient manner, and work as neatly and cleanly as possible.
-After the wires are fished, we will go ahead and patch all holes that we made.
+In order to rewire holes in the walls and ceilings must be made to route new wiring around the house.
+Our electricians pride themselves in planning ahead and making the fewest holes possible.
+Each of our electricians is highly skilled at fishing wire in the most proficient manner and work as neatly and cleanly as possible.
+After the wires are fished, our team ensures all holes are patched.

-While replacing knob and tube wiring, we are very conscience of keeping needed lights and outlets active if you are living there during the replacement.
-We have methods to make the jobs go as smoothly as possible, while not interfering with your life too much.
+While replacing knob and tube wiring, our team is conscience of leaving needed lights and outlets active and have specific methods to make the jobs run as smoothly as possible while trying not interfere with the homeowners daily activities.

-Fact: 90% of our customers are living in their home during the knob and tube replacement.
+Fact: 90% of our customers live in their home during the knob and tube replacement.

-We offer home owners with knob and tube wiring two options when it comes to pricing replacement:
+Home owners with knob and tube wiring are offered two options for replacement cost:

-The cost per point for homes can vary, based on the type of home.
-Some homes are much easier to fish new wiring, others are quite difficult and more time consuming.
+The cost per point for homes can vary based on the type of home.
+Some homes are much easier to fish new wiring while others are quite difficult and more time consuming.

-We will come to your home at an hourly rate and map out all the wiring kinds throughout the home, and identify them with a color code that is easy to understand.
-I will then base the estimate on this map (the map is yours to keep either way).
-If you elect us to do your knob and tube wiring replacement, we will credit you the amount you paid us for the mapping.
+The team will come to your home at an hourly rate, map and color code all the wiring throughout the home that is easy to understand.
+The estimate will be based on the map, which is the owners to keep.
+If hired, we will credit the amount paid for the mapping service.